 Conclusion

 From historical landmarks to unique museums, this city offers a rich tapestry of experiences.
-Whether you’re exploring the Hwaseong Fortress or marveling at the quirky Toilet House, every moment spent here is filled with discovery2.
+Whether you’re exploring the Hwaseong Fortress or marveling at the quirky Toilet House, every moment spent here is filled with discovery.
 The blend of culture, history, and modernity ensures there’s something for everyone.

 Use the information shared throughout this guide to plan your visit with confidence.
 Consider extending your stay to fully immerse yourself in the city’s charm.
 A half-day trip might give you a taste, but a longer visit allows you to uncover hidden gems and deeper connections.